tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 ### 6. Everyone Do: Going Live with CCXT (15 min)

-In this activity, students will code along with the instructor to update a version of the algorithmic trading framework to use the Kraken exchance from the CCXT API.
+In this activity, students will code along with the instructor to update a version of the algorithmic trading framework to use the Kraken exchange from the CCXT API.

 **File:**

 * [jarvis.py](Activities/04-Evr_Going_Live/Unsolved/jarvis.py)

 Live code the solution to this activity with the entire class.
 Use the code to explain new concepts to students, and engage the class with questions when appropriate.
-Be sure to go slow and give students plenty of time to keep upp.
+Be sure to go slow and give students plenty of time to keep up.

 Start the activity with a brief overview of the framework to show which sections will need to be updated to "go live".